dizyart/cakephp-viewautoload/README.md

 ##disadvantages##

 * Not-entirely conventional - .js files are not really supposed to be in the View folder, but it makes sense to me to put them there for small pieces of view-related code.
-* Size and Caching - if you have big .js files and need them to be cached, you should link to a .js file from the webroot and not include it in the page.
+* Size and Caching - if you have big .js files and need them to be cached by the browser, you should link to a .js file from the webroot and not include it in the page.
+* Embedded script block - pitfalls are many.

 ##Options##
 The JsAutoload component takes 3 options in the settings array: